seemoo-lab/bcm-rpi3/README.md

 * copy the `brcmfmac43430-sdio.bin` to `/lib/firmware/brcm/` directory of your Raspberry Pi

 ## Caveats
-* ~~Switching channels does not work~~ it works now, but it needs a patch in the kernel, see 8f4b7501dedf72306c471e4962478b8ffe91d7a8, the SD Card image is also not updated jet
+* ~~Switching channels does not work~~ it works now, but it needs a patch in the kernel, see 8f4b7501dedf72306c471e4962478b8ffe91d7a8

 ## Read our papers